TylerJang27/CellSimulation_cs308/README.md

 If the type is random, then all cells are randomly generated.
 If the type is parametrized random, then all cells are randomly generated based on fixed rules.

+A live line graph was generated to display state distributions over time.

 ### Impressions
 Overall the project maintains good separation of Model, View, and Controller.
 The Model stores the details of the Grid without understanding any of the implementation behind viewing, loading, and running the simulations.
 That job is handled by the Controller.
 Meanwhile, View, dislays the Grid without worrying about how each state is calculated.
 This allows for each component to be developed separately by different developers.
 Model makes use of inheritance to define different types of Grids and Cells, which would allow for future rules to be easy added to the application.
 View makes use of EventHandlers and ChangeListeners to bind actions performed by the user on the GUI to logic in the Controller.
 This abstracts away from the Controller, and means the graphic elements can be rendered in whatever manner, as long as they are compatible with the listeners provided.
 Controller makes use of Exceptions, such as the custom-made ConfigParser, to handle bad input cased by illegal actions taken by the user.
 This information is logged to the ApplicationView console, and allows for error messages to be displayed to the user.
 This lets the user correct their behavior while simulatneously ensuring that bad input does not crash the program.